knownothing8/minibot/README.md

 # minibot
+If Mini Bot was reloaded with other example programs, the origin Mini Bot Droid program will be erased.
+You can re-install the binary by following steps.

 1. Download the hex file bot33_mini_bot.ino.hex into your folder C:\Users\<username>\Downloads
 2. Find the port name by looking up at the Arduino IDE.